microsoft/hands-on-lab-azure-functions/docs/workshop.md

 As you can see, by just defining the binding, the Azure Function will take care of storing the data in the Cosmos DB container, so you just need to return the object you want to store, in this case, the `AudioTranscription` object.

-To be able to connect the Azure Function to the Cosmos DB, you have the `COSMOS_DB_DATABASE_NAME`, the `COSMOS_DB_CONTAINER_ID` and the `COSMOS_DB` environment variable.
-The `COSMOS_DB` will be the connection key that will be concat with `__accountEndpoint` to specify the Cosmos DB account endpoint so it will be able to connect using Managed identity.
+To be able to connect the Azure Function to the Cosmos DB, you have the `COSMOS_DB_DATABASE_NAME`, the `COSMOS_DB_CONTAINER_ID` and the `COSMOS_DB` environment variables.
+The `COSMOS_DB` will be the connection key that will be concatenated with `__accountEndpoint` to specify the Cosmos DB account endpoint so it will be able to connect using Managed identity.

-Those configuration are already set in the Azure Function App settings (`func-drbl-<your-instance-name>`) when you deployed the infrastructure previously.
+Those environment variables are already set in the Azure Function App settings (`func-drbl-<your-instance-name>`) when you deployed the infrastructure previously.

 Now you just need to call the `SaveTranscription` function in the orchestration part of the `AudioTranscriptionOrchestration.cs` file: